Radek-Wawrzyk/e-sphere-frontend-challenge/README.md

 - FontSource (Google fonts as NPM packages)

-## Architecture with a quick summary of made decisions
+## Architecture with a quick summary

 The project follows a component based architecture, where each component is a self-contained unit that can be easily reused across the application.
 Moreover, I decided to create `useProducts()` composable, which is responsible for all product-related views and "actions".
 By this solution I keep all logic in one file (without additional store libraries like `Pinia` or `Vuex`).